learn-co-curriculum/rails-layouts-and-templates/README.md

 If you need to override the conventions explained above, you can easily do so.
 For example, if you have a controller called **ShoppingCartController**, and you want to use the layout at **layouts/products.html.erb**, you have two options:

-#### 1. If you want to use the products layout for every action

-Simply specify that you want to use the products layout using the `layout` method in your controller, passing it a string that it can use to find the layout:
+1. If you want to use the products layout for every action, simply specify that you want to use the products layout using the `layout` method in your controller, passing it a string that it can use to find the layout:

 ```ruby
 class ShoppingCartController < ApplicationController